 ATD State of the Industry anchors, year-over-year trend, industry and company-size segmentation, derived per-hour math.
 The complete benchmark reference for 2026 L&D budget planning.

-ATD 2025 State of the Industry (reporting 2024 data)
+ATD 2026 State of the Industry (released May 2026, reporting 2025 data)

-Direct learning spend per employee per year
+Direct learning spend per employee per year (2025 data)

-Formal learning hours per employee per year
+Formal learning hours used per employee per year (2025 data)

 $165

-Cost per learning hour used
+Cost per learning hour used (2024 data; no 2025 figure in the free release)

 Year-over-Year ATD Trend